zhenrong-wang/hpc-now/README.md

     Open a cmd prompt as Administrator:

         Type 'cmd' in the search box
-        Right click on the icon of Command Prompt Select 'Run as Administrator'
+        Right click on the icon of the Command Prompt Select 'Run as Administrator'

     Change the direcroty to the 'build' folder: